Exclusive!

 television series: programme 18

-The last part of this
+The last part of

-Australian Epsom at Randwick, Sydney.
+1946 Australian Epsom at Randwick, Sydney.

-Left fifteen lengths behind at the start because of
+Left fifteen lengths behind at the start because

-behind the winner.
+half a head behind the winner.

-Entirely illustrated
+Entirely

-first accompanied by The
+programme is first accompanied by

 The recording is